At Least One Killed in Shooting at Mississippi State Fairgrounds

-At least one person is dead and several others wounded after gunfire erupted during the Mudbugs Festival at the Mississippi State Fairgrounds in Jackson late Saturday, local authorities said.
+At least one person is dead and four others wounded after gunfire erupted during the Mudbugs Festival at the Mississippi State Fairgrounds in Jackson late Saturday, local authorities said.

-“Several shooters believed to be involved and and the investigation is being conducted as an active shooter situation,” Tyree Jones, the Hinds County sheriff, said in a statement on Twitter.
+In a late-night press briefing, Tyree Jones, the Hinds County sheriff, told reporters investigators were still working to figure out what exactly had led to the chaotic exchange of gunfire.

-He said several others were injured and transported to local hospitals, though their conditions were not known.
-At least two people have been detained for questioning, though no further details were immediately available.
+But the fatality may have resulted from law enforcement returning fire, he said.

 WLBT reported that all the rides at the fest were shut down following the gunfire, and guests forced to leave as police swarmed the area.